curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

 * What does it mean for a philosopher to be consistent? (both WRT their behaviour and their values)
 * "picking fights" - can they be good?
 * haskell over scheme - importance of data types

+* idea 2020-09-15
+* great ppl and picking challenges
+  - example from pirate legend in a day
+    - joke about taking the other sloop's loot
+    - doesn't matter how good you are - skills / potential is always contextual
+    - this means that knowledge about that context is just as useful if not moreso than knowledge about the skills (i.e. being good)
+    - can't be great while overreaching

 From FoR notes: